compdemocracy/polis/README.md

 # Polis
 pol.is an AI powered sentiment gathering platform.
-More organic than surveys, less effort than focus groups.
+More organic than surveys and less effort than focus groups, pol.is meets a basic human need to be understood.

 <!-- Changes to badge text in URLs below, require changes to "name" value in .github/workflows/*.yml -->
 [![Nightly Docker Builds](https://github.com/pol-is/polisServer/workflows/Nightly%20Docker%20Builds/badge.svg)][nightlies]